qmk/qmk_firmware/docs/serial_driver.md

 +-------+                 +-------+
 ```

 Only one GPIO pin is needed for the Half-duplex driver, as only one wire is used for receiving and transmitting data.
 This pin is referred to as the `SERIAL_USART_TX_PIN` in the configuration.
 Ensure that the pin chosen for split communication can operate as the TX pin of the contoller's USART peripheral.
 A TRS or USB cable provides enough conductors for this driver to function.
 As the split connection is configured to operate in open-drain mode, an **external pull-up resistor is needed to keep the line high**.
 Resistor values of 1.5kΩ to 8.2kΩ are known to work.

-Please note, a pull-up resistor isn't required for RP2040 controllers configured with PIO subsystem.
+!> ***Note:*** A pull-up resistor isn't required for RP2040 controllers configured with PIO subsystem.

 ### Setup